Subscribie/docs/concepts/concepts.rst

 Concepts
 ===========

-- Jamla file
+This Concepts section helps you learn about the parts of a Subscribie site, its components and how to develop with it.

-  - A yaml file which completely defines a subscription website
+- :ref:`jamla` - a yaml file which completely defines a subscription website